 Where to play volleyball

-IMPORTANT: You cannot insert volleyball posts into Grade A grass fields or artificial turf fields.
+IMPORTANT: Do not insert volleyball posts into artificial turf fields or Grade A grass fields.
+Call 3-1-1 if you are unsure.

-Victoria Day in May to Labour Day in September
+From Victoria Day in May to Labour Day in September, 11:30am to 8:30pm

 Join a volleyball team or league